 Our Drug Safety Legal Team is made-up of three leading law firms, each with considerable experience handling drug injury cases against the big pharmaceutical companies.

-Each of our attorneys is has more than 25 years of experience in personal injury cases.
+Each of our attorneys has more than 25 years of experience in personal injury cases.
 Together, we are able to pool our resources to provide the best possible legal representation for drug injury victims.
 Read about our attorneys and find out how our team can help you.

 Kenneth M. Rothweiler